SecZetta/integrations/sailpoint-iiq/README.md

 ### SecZetta's Assignment Profile ID

-The assignment profile id will be needed to configuration the IdentityIQ connector.
+The assignment profile id will be needed to configure the IdentityIQ connector.
 The assignment profile id can be retrieved by calling the SecZetta api GET:/profile_types?name=Assignments.
 The 'id' attribute is what should be used in the connector's application configuration attribute *SECZZETTA_assignment_profile_type_id*.

 ```json
 {